 Short-term Care Quality

-The final area we scored was short-term care.
-We gave it a C in that category.
-This is a decent grade in this area.
-In the category of short-term care, we seek to qualify indicators of a nursing home's rehabilitation services.
-We look at the facility's skilled nursing services, such as those performed by registered nurses and various therapists.
-Unfortunately, we found that this facility provided fewer registered nurse and physical therapist hours per resident than most other nursing homes.
-The key is determining what bearing this had on the quality of care.
-Finally, we looked at the number of residents that ultimately were able to return home from this nursing home.
-We found that 5 percent of this facility's patients were able to return home.
-This figure was actually well below the national average.
+The next category we graded was short-term care.
+For that category, we awarded this nursing home a grade of C. In the category of short-term care, we try to assess measures of a facility's rehabilitation.
+We look at the nursing home's skilled nursing services, including those performed by registered nurses and physical, occupational and other therapists.
+In this facility's case, we were surprised to learn that it actually provides less registered nurse and physical therapist hours per patient than a typical facility.
+Finally, we looked at the percentage of residents that ultimately were able to return home from this nursing home.
+We found that 0 percent of this facility's residents were able to return home.
+This figure was quite a bit below the national average.

 Rating Over Time